-Two positions must be filled by administrators.
+The Board must have at least two positions must be filled by administrators at all times.
 Most organizations in Canada and the US require the President or in some cases, all the Officer positions to be filled by administrators.
 Some organizations even require superintendents to fill the Board of Director roles.
 The recommendation put forward ensures that there will be a minimum of two school administrators on the Board of Directors.
 In addition, the structure also ensures there will be a minimum of two females on the Board at all times.
 The sport sector in BC and Canada, much like society is working to promote females in leadership roles through sport.
 While we stand rooted firmly in education, a glance back at the historical composition of our Boards, reveals a terrible track record of ensuring gender diversity is present in our decision-making bodies.